sascristian/HeyberryAI/README.md

 this allows for much more complex skills with each intent triggering their own sub-intents / sub - trees

-on demand manipulation of tree layers may also open several unforeseen opportunities for intent data structures
+on demand manipulation of branch layers may also open several unforeseen opportunities for intent data structures

             self.branch.add_layer([intent_list])
             self.branch.remove_layer(layer_num)